CouncilofLorien/counciloflorien.github.io/docs/cards/C/carrion-feeders.md

 > Creature
 >
 > {: .hazard-text .black-text .p-2 }
 > > _Animals._ Each wounded character faces one strike.
 All body checks resulting from successful strikes are modified by +1.
-Each untapped character in the company may tap to cancel a strike against a wounded character.   <br>_“...the great bats swirled about the heads and ears of the elves and men, or fastened vampire-like on the stricken."_{: .fs-3 } ***---&#65279;Hob***{: .fs-3 }
+Each untapped character in the company may tap to cancel a strike against a wounded character.   <br>_“...the great bats swirled about the heads and ears of the elves and men, or fastened vampire-like on the stricken."_ ***---&#65279;Hob***
 >
 > {: .hazard-name .p-1 .pr-2 }
 > > <div class="card-shield">【9/&ndash;】</div>